Best Clutch for G56: Several Quality Options

 For more Dodge-related content, you can check my guide on aftermarket headlights or my recommendations for Ram 2500 steering stabilizers.

-And as always – let me know what clutch option you decided to run in the end.
 Don’t forget that both Valair and South Bend Clutch are open to consultation.
 They’re a friendly bunch of fellas who respect each other a lot.
 You can find the Valair site here, and the South Bend site here.

 Cheers!